pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 </pre>
 {{< /rawhtml >}}

-From these results the pkgcraft python bindings instantiate atom objects about 5-6x faster than pkgcore and about 10x faster than portage.
-For static atoms when using the cached pkgcraft implementation (for object reuse) this increases to about 150x faster than portage meaning that portage should probably look into using an LRU cache for directly created atom objects.
-With respect to pkgcore's static result, it also appears to not use caching; however, it does support atom instance caching internally so the benchmark is avoiding that somehow.
+As seen above, pkgcraft is able to instantiate atom objects about 5-6x faster than pkgcore and about 10x faster than portage.
+For static atoms when using the cached implementation this increases to about 150x faster, meaning portage should look into using an LRU cache for directly created atom objects.
+With respect to pkgcore's static result, it also appears to not use caching;
+however, it does support atom instance caching internally so the benchmark is avoiding that somehow.

 When comparing sorting, pkgcraft is well over two orders of magnitude ahead of pkgcore and I imagine portage would fare even worse, but it doesn't natively support atom object comparisons so isn't included here.

+Beyond processing time it's often useful to track memory use, especially for languages such as python that are designed more for ease of development than memory efficiency.
+There are a number of different techniques to track memory use such as projects like [guppy3](https://pypi.org/project/guppy3/) but they often work with native python objects, ignoring or misrepresenting allocations done in underlying implementations.
+Instead, pkgcraft includes a simple script that creates a list of a million objects for three different atom types while tracking elapsed time and overall memory use (using resident set size) in separate processes.

 To run the memory benchmarks use: